The Three Branding Strategies That Will Help You Stand Out in the Saturated Beauty Market and How to Implement Them in Your Beauty Business.

 The fun and status-improving description, “philanthropic skin softener” makes you want to identify with it, therefore making customers more inclined to buy it.
 In fact, the hashtag #charitypot has been used no less than 19.2k thousand times, indicating its shoppers’ eagerness to brag about their philanthropic “donation.”

-Lush also helps consumers close the cognitive dissonance between believing they are environmentally conscious but ultimately throwing their garbage into their regular trash bin.
+Lush also helps consumers close the cognitive dissonance between believing they are environmentally conscious and ultimately throwing their garbage into their regular trash bin.
 In order to close this gap, they created a sustainability campaign wherein you can bring back five empty Lush pots to any Lush store for recycling and receive a free face mask.
 It makes you feel like you’re doing it for the sustainability factor, even if you’re just in it for the free face mask.

 Le Labo helps customers feel a little less guilty about their expensive perfume addiction by encouraging them to bring back their empty Le Labo bottle to the store for a refill and receive 20% off.